-The manager suggests that the first point to make regarding Figure 16 is how well EGL has performed over the long term.
-This contrasts with its shares, which are still down 7% over the past year.
-The manager notes that the chart also highlights the extent of the divergence that has opened up across global markets over the last year, with the returns of the MSCI World index in stark contrast to the other sectors thanks to the AI bonanza which dragged global indices forward in 2023.
-The manager believes that the outlook for EGL continues to improve as strong fundamentals and slowly changing market sentiment drive returns.
+The first point to make regarding Figure 16 is how well EGL has performed over the long term.
+This is particularly notable given shares are still down 7% over the past year.
+The chart also highlights the extent of the divergence that has opened up across global markets over the last year, with the returns of the MSCI World index in stark contrast to the other sectors thanks to the AI bonanza which dragged global indices forward in 2023.
+Promisingly, the outlook for EGL continues to improve as strong fundamentals and slowly changing market sentiment drive returns.